 - Carbon Fibre Grip – If you have 2 carbon components that are clamped together then you cannot use the aforementioned assembly grease.
 A prime example would be a carbon frame with a carbon seat post.
 Fibre grip improves the friction between carbon components to prevent creaking and prevent carbon slippage.

 There are specific checks that should be carried out before heading out on a ride.
-These ensure that the bike will run smoothly as well as improving the quality of the ride.
+These ensure that the bike will run smoothly as well as improve the quality of the ride.

-- Brake pads – Some rim brake pads will have wear indicators printed on them, check that the block still has life left in it.
+- Brake pads – Most makes of rim brake pads will have wear indicators printed on them, check that the block still has life left in it.
 If the grooves are no longer visible then the block needs replacing.
 Run your finger carefully along the inside of the pads to ensure that there is no flint or stone lodged which can score your wheel rim.
 If in doubt replace them, they cost very little and it takes a few minutes to swap them out.
-Likewise, if using disc brakes check that the pads are still viable to use.
-When it gets close to 1mm replace the pads.
+Similarly, if using disc brakes check them during routine maintenance to ensure that they measure at least 1mm.

 - Gears / Gear Hanger – The rear derailleur cage should be perfectly aligned with the sprocket on the cassette (see image above).
 The gear hanger that attaches the derailleur to the frame should also be straight.
 Otherwise, this will affect the gear shifts.
-A bent derailleur hanger that goes undiagnosed can also snap and cause catastrophic damage to your chain and spokes.
-You should notice this as a rubbing noise as the chain rubs on the sprockets.
+A bent derailleur hanger that goes undiagnosed is liable to snap under load and can cause catastrophic damage to your chain and spokes.
+You should notice this as a rubbing noise when the chain rubs on the sprockets.

 - Bolts – All bolts should be checked to make sure that they are tightened to the correct torque.
 If you do not already own one, you should purchase a torque wrench.
-They start at about £25 for a proper adjustable one.
+They cost as little as £30 and are a worthy investment.
 Special attention needs to be paid to the handlebar and stem bolts which should normally be tightened to 5-6Nm.
-This figure can be found printed on the handlebars and/or stem.
+The torque figures are typically printed on the handlebars and/or stem.

 - Tyre pressure – This is largely determined by rider weight and how you like the bike to ride.
-Heavier riders run tyres at a higher pressure than lighter riders and this offers a faster ride but you feel more road vibrations.
+Heavier riders need to run tyres at a higher pressure than lighter riders, this offers a faster ride but you feel more road vibrations.
 Running tyres at lower pressures improves comfort and grip but can feel a little slower depending upon the tyre type.

 - Pressure range – You should always maintain the pressure range that is indciated on the tyres sidewall (see image below).
 NEVER RIDE THE BIKE WITH THE TYRES BELOW THE MINIMUM STATED PSI.
 This is both unsafe and can cause the carcass to crack.
 Similarly avoid overinflation as this coul dcause the tyres sidewall to tear with dramatic results.

-- If you ride infrequently, always remember to check the tyre pressure before each ride if you do not ride the bike daily.
-An easy way to check the pressure is to attach a floor pump and push down on the handle, the needle of the dial will travel round to the current pressure in the tyre.
+- If you ride infrequently, always remember to check the tyre pressure before each ride.
+An easy way to check the pressure is to attach a floor pump and push down on the handle.
+The needle of the dial will travel round to the current pressure within the tyre.

-- Top Tip – When storing the bike for any period of time, try to ensure that it is hung up on a rack of some description rather than left on the floor.
+- Top Tip – When storing the bike for any period of time, ensure that it is hung up where possible.
 If it is left on the floor for any length of time, pump up the tyres from time to time to ensure it is not below the minimum recommended PSI.
 Doing so will prevent the sidewalls of the tyre from cracking.

 Grease and Lubrication

-If the bike has been stored in a garage or shed over the winter, it is often subjected to cold and damp.
+If the bike has been stored in a garage or shed over the winter, it is often subjected to cold and damp conditions.
 This can have a detrimental effect on performance.
 Certain parts need to be greased and lubricated before you take the bike out for a spin.

 - Headset – A simple but crucial task is greasing the headset.
 There are many ‘how to’ videos on YouTube to help you accomplish this.
-Remove the headset, liberally coat the bearings with Grease and re-assemble.
-This will prevent corrosion of the bearings and weatherproofs the headset.
+Remove the headset, liberally coat the bearings with grease and re-assemble.
+This will prevent corrosion of the bearings as well as weatherproofing the headset.

-- Drivetrain – In particular, the chain, cassette and pulley wheels (jockey wheels) of the rear derailleur.
+- Drivetrain – In particular, the chain, cassette, and pulley wheels (jockey wheels) of the rear derailleur.
 For the bike to run smoothly these items should be cleaned and lubricated.
 Jockey wheels, in particular, tend to get overlooked and a build-up of road grime reduces their effectiveness.
 Use a chain bath filled with degreaser to clean the chain and then apply lube.
-Or use a 2 in 1 cleaner like Rock ‘n’ Roll lube that cleans and lubricates the chain.
+Or use a 2 in 1 cleaner like Rock ‘n’ Roll lube that both cleans and lubricates the chain.
 Nothing beats the deep clean of a chain bath though.

 - Seatpost – Another all too common issue is a seat post that has seized into the frame.
-During routine maintenance always remove the seat post, even if it is only to remove it and place it back in the tube.
-If it is an alloy post/alloy frame, apply grease, with alloy post/carbon frame or carbon/carbon combinations apply carbon fibre grip.
+During routine maintenance its good practice to remove the seat post.
+Even if it is only to remove it and place it back in the frame.
+If it is an alloy post/alloy frame, re-apply grease when required.
+For an alloy post/carbon frame or carbon/carbon combinations apply carbon fibre grip.

-We hope you found the tips above helpful, of course, all of these do not need to be performed on a weekly basis.
-However, we do recommend that you perform such checks more frequently if you use the bike on a day to day basis.
-If you only use the bike infrequently then quarterly or half-yearly maintenance checks should suffice.
-If you don’t get out too often, focus on the basics of keeping the chain well-lubed, the brakes work correctly, all bolts are tight and the tyre pressures are within the recommended PSI range.
+We hope you found the tips above helpful.
+We don’t expect you to perform them on a weekly basis.
+However, we do recommend that you perform such checks more frequently if you use the bike regularly.
+If you only use the bike infrequently then quarterly or half-yearly maintenance overhauls should suffice.
+If you don’t get out too often, focus on the minimum basics of keeping the chain well-lubed, the brakes work correctly, all bolts are tight and the tyre pressures are within the prescribed range.